Clean power to the people

 Alternative energy in the home

-But the first thing you should do before switching to green power sources is simple: cut back on the electricity you use now.
+But the first thing you should do before switching to green power sources is simple: cut back on the electricity you use now by increasing your energy efficiency.
 In addition to trimming your electric bills and carbon output, needing less energy will make providing your own that much easier.
 Since most of us are already connected to the traditional power grid, the logical (and easiest) first step is to make the energy we're using go as far as possible.
 That way, when you start incorporating the use of more alternative energy into your home, you'll need less of it.

 Top Green Alternative Energy Tips